 The development of this process was motivated by a desire to create a clean cupping profile just like the wet process.

 The process seeks to create a clean cupping profile.
 It also creates unique flavors by adjusting the amount of pulp and mucilage remaining on the beans during preparation.

 Many coffee buffs actually prefer this more natural process.
-They believe it brings out natural flavors of coffee bean without interference from the preparation process.
+They believe it brings out the natural flavors of coffee beans without interference from the preparation process.

 3 Environmental Benefits of the Honey and Pulped Process

-Today, we have an increased global awareness in the environment.
+Today, we have an increased global awareness of the environment.
 That’s a good thing!
 Because of this, many countries have begun adopting this newer process of producing coffee.